hamjac5334/Portfolio/Data_Analysis/showcase_projects/README.md

-# Showcase Projects

-Hi, I'm Jack Hamilton.
-This folder holds the analytics projects I'm most proud of, built alongside my Computer Science degree (Data Analytics minor) at Hendrix College and now while working as a Data/AI Analyst and starting my M.S. in Business Analytics at Georgetown.

-## A bit about my background

-At Bogmayer Ltd., a beverage holding company overseeing four consumer brands, I build executive dashboards, automate reporting pipelines, and turn data into decisions — including a distribution expansion strategy that added an estimated $72K in annual revenue and route optimization software that cut field drive time by 25%.
-Before that, I spent a summer as an AI/ML Research Intern at Wake Forest School of Medicine's Center for Artificial Intelligence Research, building CNN-based survival models to predict heart-failure risk from wearable and clinical ECG data.

-The projects below apply that same approach to public datasets: start from a real business or policy question, build a rigorous end-to-end analysis in SQL, Python, and machine learning, and land on a clear, defensible recommendation.

 ## Projects

 - **[Capital Bikeshare Membership Conversion](./Capital_Bikeshare)** — Gradient-boosted model identifying 55,226 casual DC bikeshare riders who behave like members, sized into a targeted $127K conversion campaign.
 [Live dashboard](https://public.tableau.com/app/profile/jack.hamilton4441/viz/Capital_Bikeshare_Conversion_Target_dashboard/Dashboard1)